 Going to therapy does not mean that you are “crazy”; quite the opposite, it means that you are acknowledging that you have a problem in your life that you would like to deal with, rather than letting it get worse.
 It takes courage to go and talk to a therapist, but the rewards are usually worth the risk of telling someone else about your life.
 Most importantly, therapists are trained to help people with a wide variety of difficulties, including issues such as, symptoms of depressed and/or anxious mood, relationship issues, substance abuse, eating disorders, sexual/physical/emotional abuse, trauma and PTSD, and behavioral problems, poor academic functioning and many others.

 If you would like to discuss your issues and have an initial in-person or phone consultation, please contact me.
-This initial contact is not a therapy session and you will not be charged for it.
-It is a way for you decide whether you would like yourself or your child to come and talk to me about the problems being experienced.
+This initial contact is not a therapy session, but a way for you to decide whether you would like yourself or your child to come and talk to me about the problems being experienced.
 It is also a way for me to learn about you to see if I am the right person to help you.
-If I am not the right person for you to work with, I will provide you with referrals for professionals who may be better able to serve you.
+If I am not the right person for you to work with, I will provide you with referrals for professionals who may be better able to serve your needs.